KopalJain0630/AudioTransformation/README.md

 We introduce a fully differentiable end-to-end audio transformation network designed to convert the style of one audio sample to another.
 This method offers three significant advantages:
-(a) it operates without the need for parallel u􀄴erances, transcriptions, or time alignment processes (b) it utilizes a global conditioning mechanism, making it vocabulary agnostic and capable of transforming audio styles regardless of the target identity
+(a) it operates without the need for parallel utterances, transcriptions, or time alignment processes (b) it utilizes a global conditioning mechanism, making it vocabulary agnostic and capable of transforming audio styles regardless of the target identity
 (c) it performs one-shot audio transformations without intermediate phonetic representations